TotallyInformation/alternate-node-red-installer/README.md

 Have different versions of Node-RED running in parallel.
 All really easy.

 This works on any platform that Node-RED will run on.

-## Installing

-1. Make sure that you have Node.JS correctly installed.
-Check that you can run it manually from the command line with `node --version && npm --version`.
-2. Copy the [template](./template/) folder and the [`.template/data`](data/) subfolder to any convenient location on the device where you want Node-RED to run.
-You should probably give the resulting folder a more meaningful name than `template`.
-The contents of that folder will become the master project folder for Node-RED.
-3. From a command line, navigate to the folder created in step 2 and run `npm run update`.
-This will install Node-RED and the admin tool.
-4. Run Node-RED manually by issuing the command `npm start`.
-You will see the Node-RED log output in the terminal and it should start correctly.

-These instructions should work on any platform supported by Node.JS.

 ## Starting Node-RED